hoganaj/TaxService/README.md

 This service is currently only suitable for use in a local environment and is configured to run on port 3000 with endpoints available at `http://localhost:3000`

 ### Endpoint Usage:
 You can use your preferred method of sending HTTP requests to the service such as by curl request or a client library e.g. Postman.
+The results of your requests can be seen through logs in your terminal.

 ### Endpoints:

 ### Sale Event:
 Method: POST
 Request path: /transactions
 Request body:
 ```json
 {